Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Gaussian Random Fields

 For sample-based UQ approaches---such as standard Monte Carlo---we desire to generate samples of this random field $u( \x, \omega)$ to serve as input field data to a model of interest.
-In our application (which we further detail in Section \ref{sec:num2}), we wish to generate permeability field realizations, $k = \exp[u( \x, \omega)]$, each which serves as an input to Darcy's equations.
-While forming realizations of $u$ can be done in a manner of ways, including via a KL expansion~\cite{ghanem2003stochastic}, circulant embedding~\cite{graham2018analysis}, and a stochastic PDE approach \cite{Whittle63, Lindgren11}, all previous multilevel MCMC appraches has only considered sampling of random fields based on KL expansion~\cite{Dodwell15, efendiev2015multilevel}.
+In our application (which we further detail in Section \ref{sec:num2}), we wish to generate permeability field realizations, $k = \exp(u( \x, \omega))$, each of which serves as an input to Darcy's equations.